Guests are due to arrive at your house in 30 minutes. Dinner’s in the oven. You’re straightening the cushions on the couch when you smell … your dog.

 These two ingredients on their own are linked to allergic reactions and possible neurotoxicity.
 They can also break down in the product to form nitrosamines which have very strong links to cancer:

 These ingredients may increase the absorption of other ingredients through your dog’s skin.
-If these ingredients are in the same bottle with a cancer causing ingredient, you have effectively increased the chances of it getting through your dog’s skin and into her body:
+If these ingredients are in the same bottle with a cancer causing ingredient, they increase the chances of it getting through your dog’s skin and into her body:

 - Disodium EDTA